Why Learn Languages

 Whether you are bilingual or this is your first experience with another language, your support will make a tremendous difference to your child’s success.
 You don’t have to be fluent in the language your child is learning in order to create an encouraging and active learning environment.
 Provide as many opportunities for authentic experiences as you can and check out the many online tools and resources available at your fingertips.
-For more ideas on how to make language learning fun, see:

 Would you like to start a language program in your child’s school?
 Or maybe your child is in an at-risk program in danger of being cut?
 Learn how you and other like-minded parent advocates can work with your school district to make a change: